A Saturday Night Live Standby Line How-To Guide: How to Get Tix

 Here’s the thing about doing the Standby Line: when you’re gearing up to come to a show, there’s very little certainty involved – the only thing you can control is yourself.
-That said, we’ve done the line a combined 40+ times (as of the end of Season 44), so we’ve compiled some helpful tips and tricks for you to take into account as we walk you through a typical Standby Line experience.
+That said, we’ve done the line a combined 100+ times (this page is current as of October 2021, Season 47), so we’ve compiled some helpful tips and tricks for you to take into account as we walk you through a typical Standby Line experience.

 Where’s the line?

 No one knows!